-Cristiano plays like a dancing fool at times, and takes some punishment for this when he’s showing off too much, swinging his legs repeatedly over the ball, feinting himself out of his own shoes, tripping over himself.
-He’s changed though, from when he first started out in the EPL.
+Ronaldo has changed though, from when he first started out in the English Premier League with Manchester United.
 And don’t get me wrong, he was good in the early years but he’s very quickly only gotten better and better.
-Now, his skills on the ball are deadly and his free kicks feared and everyone wants to play like him.
+Now, his skills on the soccer ball are deadly and his free kicks feared and everyone wants to play like him.
+CR7, has Ronaldo is known, is now one of the best soccer players in the world.

 Qualities that set Cristiano Ronaldo apart from other players: